aktayubrio/futuristic-triceratops-94830/content/pages/index.md

 seo:
   title: The pro trader (An amateur improvising everyday)
   description: >-
-    Mindset manual to educate amateur traders and to change the perspective that trading isn't betting rather it is more like a business where the objective is to limit the losses and increase the benefits.
+    Mindset manual to motivate and educate amateur traders and to change the perspective that trading isn't betting rather it is more like a business where the objective is to limit the losses and increase the benefits.
 A guide that will give a legitimate analysis from choosing the intermediary to taking the position at the correct second in the market.
   extra:
     - name: 'og:type'
       value: website